munificent/journal/_posts/2010-06-11-amaranth-an-open-source-roguelike-in-c.md

 ---
 layout: post
 title: "Amaranth, an Open Source Roguelike in C#"
-tags: c-sharp code game-dev roguelike
+categories: c-sharp code game-dev roguelike
 ---
 Tonight I get to do something I've wanted to do for a really long time: I'm open-sourcing the [roguelike](http://en.wikipedia.org/wiki/Roguelike) I've been working on for several years.